gopheracademy/gopheracademy-web/content/advent-2018/apache-beam.md

 }
 ```

 `ProcessElement` is called once for every unique group in the `PCollection<CoGBK<string, Painting>`.
 The `key string` argument will be the key for that group, and a `values func(*Painting) bool` is used to iterate all values within the group.
-The contact, is `values` is passed a pointer to a `Painting` struct, which is poluated on each interaction.
+The contact is that `values` is passed a pointer to a `Painting` struct, which is populated on each iteration.
 As long as there are more paintings to process in the group the values function returns true.
 Once it returns false, the group has been fully processed.
 This iterator pattern is unique to the `CoGBK` and makes it convient to apply an operation to every element in the group.

-In this case, for each Painting, extractHistogram is called with fetches a jpg of the artwork, and extract a histogram of colors.
-The histograms from each painting is combined, and finally one result is returned for that group.
+In this case, `extractHistogram` is called for each Painting, fetches a jpg of the artwork, and extract a [histogram of colors]((https://en.wikipedia.org/wiki/Color_histogram).
+The histograms from all painting in that group are combined, and finally one result is per group is returned.

 ## Data enrichment

 Reading the paintings from an external service (such as [GCS](https://cloud.google.com/storage/)) demonstrates a data enrichment step.
 This is where an external service is used to “enrich” the dataset the pipeline is processing.
 You could imagine a user service being called when processing log entries, or a product service when processing purchases.
 It should be noted, that any external action should be [idempotent](https://en.wikipedia.org/wiki/Idempotence).
 If a worker fails, it is possible the same element is retried, and thus processed multiple times.
 Dataflow keeps track of failures and ensures the final result only has each element processed once.

-When calling a remote service, some kind of client is needed to initiate the connection.
+When calling a remote service, typically some kind of client is needed to make the request.
 In this pipeline we read the images from GCS, thus setting up GCS client at startup is useful.
 Since we are using a struct based DoFn, there are some additional methods that can be defined.

 ```go
 func (fn *extractHistogramFn) Setup(ctx context.Context) error {